Our Weekends and Public Holidays are Under Attack

 Retail workers report that these hours are simply redistributed because the sales made during the new extended trading hours cannibalise sales at other times of the week.

 The retailers respond by simply changing rosters and cutting hours at other times.

 The opportunity to work has shifted away from ‘normal’ working hours toward unsociable working hours.
 Extended trading hours force workers who have family commitments to work more and more hours away from their friends and family.

 Big retail businesses want to extend trading hours because it will lead to greater market share.

 South Australia has the largest proportion of independent retail.
 This means that the major players have less market power and there is more access to the market for many small producers.

-The Liberal Party, in supporting the push are supporting big business at the expense of smaller retailers, producers and workers.
+The Liberal Government in supporting the push are supporting big business at the expense of smaller retailers, producers and workers.

 There is little genuine demand from consumers for further extended trading hours.
 This push is not being led by consumers, but by Steven Marshall and Liberal Party who are doing the bidding of the big end of town.

 A recent survey by the McKell Institute found that over 80% of South Australians are satisfied with South Australia’s current trading hours arrangement.